magiblot/tvision/README.md

 In the example above, `libtvision.a` and all examples are in `./build` if `TV_BUILD_EXAMPLES` option is `ON` (the default).

 If you wish to link an application against Turbo Vision, simply add `-L./build/lib -ltvision` to your linker and `-I./include` to your compiler

+Turbo Vision applications can run on Windows XP or newer, if your compiler supports it.

 <div id="build-borland"></div>